 Difference from Workflows tool¶

-BPM tool is intended for more complex business flows, where there can be diverging and converging flows, execution delays, user interactions.
-A flowchart view makes the business process more comprehensible for a human, a log allows to see how the process was held.
+The BPM tool is intended for more complex business flows, where there can be diverging and converging flows, execution delays, user interactions.
+The flowchart view makes the business process more comprehensible for a human, a log allows to see how the process was held.

 In this article:

 Flowcharts are intended for business processes modeling.
-Administrator can create and edit flowcharts.
+An administrator can create and edit flowcharts.
 Regular users can only view flowcharts.

-Every flowchart has its specific entity type (Target Type field).
+Every flowchart has its specific entity type (specified by the Target Type field).
 The flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.

-If process flowchart has the unchecked 'Is Active' field then it won't initiate process instances.
+If the process flowchart has the unchecked 'Is Active' field then it won't initiate process instances.

 To show details and parameters of a certain flowchart element you need to click on it.
 In the edit mode you will be able to edit parameters.

-Processes are available from administration panel.
+Available at Administration > Processes.
 The link also can be added as a tab on the navigation panel (Administration > User Interface > Navbar > Tab List).

-Process represents business process instance.
+The process represents a business process instance.
 When it's initiated, it gets the status 'Started'.
-When process is finished, it gets the status 'Ended'.
+When the process is finished, it gets the status 'Ended'.

 The process is executed according to the flowchart.
-The flowchart of process can't be changed after a process is started.
+The flowchart of the process can't be changed after the process is started.

-The process is obligatorily related to single target record.
+The process is obligatorily related to a single target record.